 Of course, everyone who’s exposed to UV light is at risk of getting sunburn, but children are more vulnerable than others.

+146 children were admitted to an NHS Burns Service experiencing sunburn in 2023.
 This does not include the likely hundreds more who were treated in A&E departments for other sun-related conditions, such as heat stroke or dehydration.

 Sun safety for babies and children